indrek-koue/pipedrive.com-android-client/readme.txt

-This is Aadroid test client for sales management software www.pipedrive.com
+This is Android test client for sales management software www.pipedrive.com

 The assignment: